borisnorm/mynotes/software_testing_note.md

 * Least formal test method

-* Strength of ad hoc testing: important defects can be found quickly.
+* Goodness of ad hoc testing: important defects can be found quickly.

 # Test-driven Development
 Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.

+# Software Testing Life Cycle (STLC)

+* Requirement Analysis
+** Identify types of tests to be performed.
+** Gather details about testing priorities and focus.
+** Prepare Requirement Traceability Matrix (RTM).
+** Identify test environment details where testing is supposed to be carried out.
+** Automation feasibility analysis (if required).

+* Test Planning / Test Strategy
+** Prepare test plan/strategy document
+** Select test tool
+** Estimate test effort
+** Determine resource / roles / responsibilities
+** Training requirement

+* Test Case Development
+** Create test cases, automation scripts
+** Review and baseline test cases and scripts
+** Create test data

+* Environment Setup

+* Test Execution

+* Test Cycle Closure